MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 3. Allow communication to the endpoint *.office.com.

 4. Post installation, GCA configuration app restarts.
-If GCA is not registered, sign in and proceed with the registration.
+If GCA isn't registered, sign in and proceed with the registration.

 5. If GCA is already registered, the GCA configuration app shows the following success message:
    :::image type="content" source="media/onprem-agent/health-check-sign-in.jpg" alt-text="Sample snapshot of Health check success on GCA sign-in page.":::

-6. If you observe any errors, follow the suggested mitigation steps in the error message and close & re-open the GCA configuration app.
+6. If you observe any errors, follow the suggested mitigation steps in the error message and close & reopen the GCA configuration app.

 7. If the error message says, "Can't determine the health of the agent.
 If the error persists, contact support.", restart GcaHostService(steps mentioned in the troubleshooting section), and open the GCA configuration app again.

-8. You can run the checks any time by closing and opening the GCA Config app or by using the "Health Check" button next to the "Edit" button in the registration details screen.
+8. You can run the checks anytime by closing and opening the GCA Config app or by using the "Health Check" button next to the "Edit" button in the registration details screen.
    :::image type="content" source="media/onprem-agent/health-check-registration.jpg" alt-text="Sample snapshot of Health check success on GCA registration page.":::

 ## Create and configure an app for the agent